fluentsinc/playbook/base/base-plays.md

 ### **rookie-play**

 ### "rookie" play tells you that you need to follow `playbook/rookie` and `fluentsinc/rookie-experiments` carefully.
 Since you're a rookie and have not mastered `prometheus-experiments/git` experiments, you need to follow `playbook/rookie` focusedly because a simple lack of attention to detail on your part can and will jeopardize the whole team's progress.
-So you will be cautious and attentive when you get this play.
+So you will need to be cautious and attentive when you get this play.
 ___

 ### **huddle |experiments-repository-name|**